Ghost CMS is a simple and modern platform for blogs and membership websites.

-I lean towards the people who don't like WordPress and avoid it because WP is a hassle to use, and is a security nightmare to me.
+I lean towards people who don't like WordPress.
+I prefer to avoid it because WP is a hassle to use, and is a security nightmare to me.

 Ghost vs ConvertKit

-ConvertKit can be used as a Ghost alternative, but most times, these 2 are used as complementary tools.
+ConvertKit can be used as a Ghost alternative, but most times, these 2 can be used as complementary tools.

 ConvertKit focus is on newsletters, and they excel at it.
 Their analytics and email sequences are stand-out points!

-However, if you plan to blog or have a website, ConvertKit isn't a good fit for a CMS.
-As you saw above, Ghost is excellent for websites where content is supposed to shine.
+As you saw above, Ghost is excellent for websites where content is the focus.